- Your company goals.

 Let’s keep going with the corporate website example mentioned above.
 It will likely need a Content Management System (CMS) to edit or add new web pages.
 WordPress is a popular and powerful CMS.
 Yet, if you have complicated and unique needs, WordPress may not be the right platform.

 Writing the content is another concern.
 Have you only written content for print marketing or articles?
 If you haven’t written content for the web before, get ready.
 Web content writing may be different than what you’re used to.
 A content strategist can help provide guidelines (or write it for you!).

 Are you planning to have a single page to list and describe all your services?
 Your users (and your SEO) may be better served if each service has its own page.
 All these concerns show why this strategy phase is so important to the success of your project.

 Rounding Out Website Discovery

-We treat the strategy phase as part of Discovery, the first “D” of our 5D process for projects.
-The discovery team has worked with you to verify what, why and for whom; with strategy, we head into the how.
-We’ll address three notable aspects of strategy in this last half of the phase:
+The strategy phase is part of Discovery, the first “D” of our 5D process for projects.
+The discovery team has worked with you to verify what, why and for whom.
+With strategy, we focus on the how.
+There are three notable aspects of strategy in this last half of the phase:

 User Workflow Research

 User Workflow Research is what it sounds like.
 It consists of mapping a user’s process flow for using a site or system.
 Then it compares this map against the ideal business process flow.
 A gap analysis provides areas of focus by revealing missed opportunities for engagement.
 The research can also provide more insight into ‘how’ users interact with the site or system.
 Yet, its highest value comes from understanding what the majority of users ‘want’.
 As a result, a site’s design can give users the UX they desire.

 All stakeholders and team members must be on the same page for the project to be successful.
 This means having a shared and clear understanding of the project’s goals.
 For a technology project, this includes defining key features the site will provide.
 Most of all, how those features will develop.
 This all impacts technical specifications.
 Also, it informs visual design on features included in mockups as well.